czhc/aurora-deep-dive/lab2/README.md

     ![image15](./img/image015.png)

 1. You can now type `CTRL+C` on the bastion host to end the read load, if you wish to.
 After a while the additional readers will be removed automatically.

+## Extra

+Try out Aurora Custom Endpoints to split traffic between your aurora instances by load or use-cases.